ʻIolani School: Imua ʻIolani

-Imua ʻIolani is the school newsmagazine.
+Imua ʻIolani is the school news magazine.
 It is published quarterly, distributed to all students, and is available online.
 In 2008, Imua ʻIolani was named the best school newspaper in the state.

 Math Team

-The 'Iolani math team has been participating in the Oahu Mathematics League since the mid 1970s (the league was started in the 1968–69 school year).
+The ʻIolani math team has been participating in the Oahu Mathematics League since the mid 1970s (the league was started in the 1968–69 school year).
 The team has won the league championship in 1977, 1981, 1984, 1990, 1991, and from 1993 to the present.
 This marks 37 total championships, including the past 32 in a row.
 This streak is the longest state championship streak of any high school competition in Hawaii.
 The JV team has claimed the top spot ever since the inception of the JV division in the 2000–01 school year.
-Also, 'Iolani holds the record for placing first 19 times in the Hawaii State Math Bowl (which was started in 1978).
+Also, ʻIolani holds the record for placing first 19 times in the Hawaii State Math Bowl (which was started in 1978).